ceaseless-prayer/ceaseless-static/src/content/help/android-help.md

 ## How do I remove contacts from Ceaseless?
 There are two ways to remove contacts from Ceaseless:

 1. When a contact shows up that you want to remove from Ceaseless, you can tap on their picture and a list of possible actions appear.
-Scroll down and tap on “Remove from Ceaseless.”
+Scroll down and tap on &ldquo;Remove from Ceaseless.&rdquo;

 2. In the top left hand corner, go to the Menu and tap on People.
 In the list that appears, remove a contact from Ceaseless by pressing and holding the name until it turns white.
-Select any other contacts you want to remove, then once you are done, tap “Remove” in the top right hand corner.
+Select any other contacts you want to remove, then once you are done, tap &ldquo;Remove&rdquo; in the top right hand corner.

 Either of these methods will ensure the removed contacts will not appear in Ceaseless going forward.